hyperonym/ratus/README.md

 * The `completed` state only indicates that the task has been executed, it does not mean the task was successful.
 * Ratus is a simple and reliable alternative to task queues like [Celery](https://docs.celeryq.dev/).
 Consider to use [RabbitMQ](https://www.rabbitmq.com/) or [Kafka](https://kafka.apache.org/) if you need high-throughput message passing without task management.

+## Frequently Asked Questions

+For more details, see [Architectural Decision Records](https://github.com/hyperonym/ratus/blob/master/docs/ARCHITECTURAL_DECISION_RECORDS.md).

+### Why HTTP API?

+> Asynchronous task queues are typically used for long background tasks, so the overhead of the HTTP API is not significant compared to the time spent by the tasks themselves.
+On the other hand, the HTTP-based RESTful API can be easily accessed by all languages without using dedicated client libraries.

+### How to poll from multiple topics?

+> If the number of topics is limited and you don't care about the priority between them, you can choose to create multiple threads/goroutines to listen to them simultaneously.
+Alternatively, you can create a ***topic of topics*** to get the topic names in turn and then get the next task from the corresponding topic.
 ## Contributing

 This project is open-source.
 If you have any ideas or questions, please feel free to reach out by creating an issue!